redhat-best-practices-for-k8s/certsuite-sample-workload/README.md

 This will create a PUT named "test" in `TNF_EXAMPLE_CNF_NAMESPACE` [namespace](#namespace), TPP named "tnfpartner" which can be used to run test suites, and Debug Daemonset named "debug".
 The example `tnf_config.yml` in [`test-network-function`](https://github.com/test-network-function/test-network-function) will use this local infrastructure by default.

+Note that this command also creates OT and CRD resources.

 To verify `test` pods are running: